Web Content Accessibility Guidelines: Canada

+In 2010 Donna Jodhan brought a case to the Supreme Court of Canada against the Government of Canada.
+In 2012 the Supreme Court arrived at what is now known as the Jodhan decision caused the Canadian federal government to require all online web pages, documents and videos available externally and internally to meet the accessibility requirements of WCAG 2.0.

+In 2019, the Government of Canada implemented the Accessible Canada Act.

 European Union

 Directive 2016/2102 requires websites and mobile applications of public sector (i.e. government) bodies to conform to WCAG 2.1 Level AA.
 As of June 2021, the directive covers websites and mobile apps.
 The European Parliament approved the directive in October 2016, the European Commission updated the WCAG reference from 2.0 to 2.1 in December 2018.